Students must meet all degree requirements as specified in their catalog year. Academic Regulations page contents:

 Major.
 Set of required courses from one or more departments designed to provide students with the knowledge, skills, and experiences necessary to pursue a specific career and/or advanced study.
 A student must earn a 2.0 grade point average in all courses required for the major, except "additional requirements," in order to graduate.
 (Minimum Title 5 requirements: B.A.
 24 units of which 12 must be upper division exclusive of General Education; B.S.
 36 units of which 18 must be upper division exclusive of General Education.)

 My Degree Plan.
-Used with the Roadmap, My Degree Plan is an interactive planning tool students may use to plan courses for future semesters.
-It allows students to validate their plan against the DPR to ensure efficient planning towards meeting graduation requirements.
+My Degree Plan is an interactive planning tool students may use to plan courses for future semesters.
+It allows students to validate their plan against the DPR or Roadmap to ensure efficient planning towards meeting graduation requirements.

 Option.
 Set of required courses within a major in addition to the major core courses that emphasizes one important aspect of that school or college, department, or program.
 The option in a major will appear on a diploma.